 Metal medical cabinets used for bathroom storage have been in vogue for awhile.
 But how many vintage gurney tables have you seen used as when visiting friends?
 These are made by repurposing old medical equipment and they work as part of the larger industrial furniture trend.
 This salvage style as a hall console has a sculptural feel with its large wheels and glass top that exposes the frame. [top] A set of architectural drawings on the wall are a nice play on the table’s lines.

 This gurney has straight industrial charm.
 Its original top is covered with burlap and the lower fixed tray holds collectibles. … Continue Reading

 A favored purchase of my youngest daughter for her home was a reproduction French wine tasting table.
 It’s small in size, but big in character – raw, aged oak with hand joinery.
 She’s currently using it as a living room side table, but it would also function nicely as a bedside table.
 A larger, dark antique version [top] grounds this all white kitchen.
 Wine tasting tables were original found and used in wine cellars throughout Italy and France.
 They have tilt tops, an age old form that offered easy transportation to the vineyard for lunch or a way to tuck the table against the wall in a small wine cave.… Continue Reading

 Now and then I run across something so creative that I can’t wait to use the idea at my house or –even better — my youngest daughter’s house.
 These gradient painted dressers qualify.
-When I first saw this vintage dresser Korrie from Red Hen Home painted in gradient colors, I was disappointed DD2 had already purchased a dresser for her eclectic gender-neutral nursery.
-The process is simple – using a fan deck or the paint strip display at a local paint store, select a strip and purchase a sample pot of paint for each drawer color. … Continue Reading
+When I first saw the vintage dresser Korrie from Red Hen Home painted in gradient colors [top], I was disappointed.
+My youngest already purchased a dresser for her eclectic gender-neutral nursery.
+The gradient painting process is simple: using a fan deck or the paint strip display at a paint store, select a strip and purchase a sample pot of paint of each color for each drawer. … Continue Reading

 We’ve created a space the baby will enjoy and one decorated to be in harmony with the rest of the house.